muratk5n/thirdwave/en/README.md

 ---

-That is genius; put all ingredientss in raw, then the whole thing is cooked as closed, that cooking kill germs inside, and can be sure no more will enter until the can is opened.
+That is genius; put all ingredients in raw, then the whole thing is cooked as closed, that cooking kill germs inside, and can be sure no more will enter until the can is opened.